Numerical Modeling of Time Dependent Diffusive Shock Acceleration

 Up to that energy candidates are splitted by the \texttt{CandidateSplitting} module.
 The resulting spectral slope of $-2.054 \pm 0.003$ matches the expected value $s = -2$ nicely.

 The time evolution of the number density shows how particles gradually migrate into the downstream region due to the advection field.
-At $t=200$ the stationary solution is reached close to the shock, $x < 30$, at later times also further into the downstream region.
-The free-escape boundary at $x=100$ does not influence the number density profiles at the shock.
+At $\tilde{t}=200$ the stationary solution is reached close to the shock, $\tilde{x} < 30$, at later times also further into the downstream region.
+The free-escape boundary at $\tilde{x}=100$ does not influence the number density profiles at the shock.
 In principle, free escape boundaries are only needed if the acceleration region has a finite size.
 In Fig.\ \ref{fig:DiffusiveStepBoundary} we show how the resulting spectrum is affected by free-escape boundaries.
 Only a fraction of particles makes it into the upstream region $x < 0$ against the advection flow.
 Acceleration is efficient for a constant, low diffusion coefficient as assumed here, however, particles are unlikely to escape upstream.